-Burli Software does not supply the computers for its systems, but virtually any current PC capable of running Windows 7, 8.x or 10 will run Newsroom with ease.
+Burli Software does not supply the computers for its systems, but virtually any current server, PC or laptop capable of running Windows 7 Pro or higher will run Newsroom with ease.
 This includes Apple Intel hardware via Boot Camp.
 Newer Apple silicon processors (M1, M2 and variants) do not support Boot Camp.

 We strongly recommend that you consult with technical staff at Burli Software or your local reseller if you have questions about any non-standard equipment or configurations.